Communication-Forensics-Lab/harmful-content-detection/data/vio/readme.md

 ## Data annotation

-Originally, a fine-grained annotation was made into five subtypes of violence-related statements:
+Initially, a fine-grained annotation was made into five subtypes of violence-related statements:
 - violence propensity, i.e. the will or desire to use violence oneself
 - call to violence, i.e. inciting or calling on other people to commit a violent act.
-- violence support, i.e. i.e. positive approval of violence/a violent event
+- violence support, i.e., i.e. positive approval of violence/a violent event
 - glorification, i.e. violence is presented as something particularly glorious and not just supported
 - other forms of worrying, violence-related statements

-However, since some categories were severely underrepresented, the task was converted into a binary classification.
+However, the task was converted into a binary classification since some categories were severely underrepresented.
 Consequently, the dataset contains the majority decision as to whether or not a tweet contains any of the forms of questionable, violence-related statements (true/false).

 ## Origin and structure of the data